omar-monayer/web_page/README.md

-# web_page
+# internet provider service page "Wire the future"

-Developed a responsive website using HTML, CSS, JavaScript, and Bootstrap, integrated with a SQL database for data storage and management.
+"Developed a dynamic and responsive website for an Internet Service Provider specializing in wired internet installation and security camera systems.
+The site was built using HTML, CSS, JavaScript, and Bootstrap to ensure a seamless user experience across devices.
+Integrated with a SQL database for efficient data storage and management, the website includes a booking system that allows customers to schedule installations or consultations effortlessly.
+With a focus on user-friendly design and functionality, the platform streamlines service booking, showcases service offerings, and enhances customer interaction while maintaining modern aesthetics and reliability."